 I’m a fat woman.
 Running is not something that comes naturally to most people, let alone.
 When I started this journey, 6 weeks ago, I couldn’t remember running since my Freshman year of high school during P.E. class.
-Yet, twice a week I find myself putting one foot in front of the other and being amazed by what my body is capable of doing.
-While I’m still very early on in my journey, I wanted to share 5 tips that helped me to become a fat woman running!
+Yet, twice a week I find myself putting one foot in front of the other.
+I’m amazed by what my body is capable of doing.
+While I’m still very early on in my fat woman running journey, I wanted to share 5 tips that helped me to become a fat woman running!

 Disclaimer: Always check with your care provider before starting a new physical activity.

 1. Throw the scale away!

 Say what?
 Yes, I suggest you throw your scale away!